WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Teaching Tips**:
+**Teaching tips**:

-* Go to [General Assembly's Website](https://generalassemb.ly/).
+* Go to [General Assembly's website](https://generalassemb.ly/).
 Interact with the menu in the top bar on the right.
 * You should see options for things like "On Campus," "Locations," and "About."
 Click on the different links to pages and point out the URLs that you end up at, or hover over the links to see their URL.
-Draw participants attention to the paths.
+Draw students' attention to the paths.
-* Compare the paths in the URLs and get a sense for how URLs are routed to content.
-Websites URLs are general split into succinct, descriptive, hierarchical categories.
+* Compare the paths in the URLs and get a sense of how URLs are routed to content.
+Website URLs are generally split into succinct, descriptive, and hierarchical categories.
 Notice how going to `/locations` takes you to a page showing all campus locations, then each specific location falls in a hierarchy under that such as `/locations/london` and `/locations/singapore`.

-**Talking Points**:
+**Talking points**:

-* Let's look at an example of how content is routed by URLs by looking at the General Assembly homepage.
+* Let's look at the General Assembly home page for an example of how content is routed by URLs.
-* Notice that each with section (like "On Campus" and "About") has new information after the domain name.
-This is called the path.
+* Notice that each section (like "On Campus" and "About") has new information after the domain name.
+This is called the **path**.
-* This table shows the **path** for each URL.
+* This table shows the path for each URL.
 In this case, the path is everything that appears after "https://generalassemb.ly" in the location bar of the browser.
-The `/` path is a special path called the root.
-It loads the homepage.
+The `/` is a special path called the root.
+It loads the home page.
-* You can see that URLs *route* users to content.
-When someone types in a URL they are ultimately shown content associated with that URL.
+* You can see that URLs **route** users to content.
+When someone types in a URL, they're ultimately shown content associated with that URL.
-* URLs should represent the main content of the page you're looking at!
+* URLs should represent the main content of the page you're looking at.

 </aside>